Shane Bowen: Tennessee Titans

 On January 29, 2021, Bowen was promoted to defensive coordinator.
 In 2021, the Titans finished the season with a 12–5 record, won the American Football Conference (AFC) South Division, and earned the AFC’s overall #1 seed going into the playoffs.
 The defense finished the season among the NFL’s best in multiple categories: #4 in touchdowns per game, #4 in opponent’s red zone scoring, #6 in third-down conversion rate, and #6 in points per game.

 New York Giants

 On February 6, 2024, Bowen was hired by the New York Giants as their defensive coordinator under head coach Brian Daboll.

-In Week 7 of the 2025 season, Bowen was held under scrutiny after giving up 33 points to the Broncos in the 4th quarter, losing the game 33-32.
+During Week 7 of the 2025 season, Bowen was held under scrutiny after giving up 33 points to the Denver Broncos in the fourth quarter, narrowly losing on the road 33–32.
+He was fired by the Giants on November 24 following another blown fourth quarter lead against the Detroit Lions.

+New England Patriots

+On April 10, 2026, Bowen was hired to serve as a defensive analyst for the New England Patriots, reuniting him with head coach Mike Vrabel.

 Personal life

 Bowen is the son of Phil and Cathy Bowen and has a brother and a sister.
 He met his wife, Courtney Lane, in 2011 while he was a graduate assistant at Georgia Tech.
 She was hired that year by Georgia Tech as the football team's Administrative Coordinator for Recruiting and holds both a bachelor's degree in public relations and master's degree in sports management from the University of Tennessee.
 They got married in 2015 and have two children: Harper Belle and Brooks.